mtl/svg2mod/README.md

 svg2mod expects images saved in the uncompressed Inkscape SVG (i.e., not "plain SVG") format.
  * Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
 Use the --factor option to resize the resulting module(s) up or down from there.
- * Paths are supported.
+ * Paths, Rect, and Circles (Ellipse) are supported.
    * A path may have an outline and a fill.
 (Colors will be ignored.)
    * A path may have holes, defined by interior segments within the path (see included examples).
    * A path with a filled area inside a hole will not work properly.
 You must split these apart into two seperate paths.
+   * Transparent fills and strokes with be ignored
  * Groups may be used.
 However, styles applied to groups (e.g., stroke-width) are not applied to contained drawing elements.
 In these cases, it may be necessary to ungroup (and perhaps regroup) the elements.
  * Layers must be named to match the target in kicad.
 The supported layers are listed below.
- * Other types of elements such as rect, arc, and circle are not supported.
+ * Other types of elements such as arc are not supported.
    * Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these elements into paths that will work.

 ### Layers